General overview or current and past programs offered by Art Works Now.

 Parents' Night Out

-Weekly educational and social based art making, creative play, and movie time for children aged 3-12 during the evening.
+Monthly social based art making, creative play, and movie time for children aged 3-12 during the evening.
 Many parents go out in groups while their children participate in the evening programs while others take the opportunity to have a special date night.